Counting invertible Schr\"odinger Operators over Finite Fields for Trees, Cycles and Complete Graphs: Edge-subdivisions

 defines a local invariant for coloured trees with colour-values in some ring.
 We leave it to the reader to check that (\ref{colouredfidentity}) holds.
 This local invariant corresponds to a coloured invariant where a vertex $v$ of weight $k$ is decorated by a non-existent ideal rooted tree with $S$-polynomial $(1,-k)$, see also Section \ref{sectcolvirttrees}.
 It can also be considered as the specialization given by $Z(k)= (q-1-qk)+qt$ of the invariant described in Section \ref{sectcollocalZ}.

 We denote by $Q_T\in \mathbb Z[q]$ the polynomial defined by (\ref{formulaecolouredS}) for a finite tree $T$ with $\mathbb Z-$coloured vertices.

 For values in $\mathbb N$ encoding numbers of \lq\lq limit rays'' of an arc- connected essentially finite tree, the polynomial $Q_T$ has the inverse limit values $1/\rho_i\in(-1,0)$ (taking multiplicities into account) among its roots.
 In particular, the limit-values $\rho_i$ are algebraic numbers (in fact algebraic integers since $Q_T(0)\in \{\pm 1\}$) of degrees bounded by the number of vertices in a $\mathbb N$-vertex-coloured finite tree representation.
 Indeed, given a sequence $R_i$ of increasing leaf-rooted paths (Dynkin diagrams of type $A$), the evaluation of $S_{R_i}$ at a complex number $\rho$ of norm $<1$ tends to $\pm\frac{1}{1+\rho}(1,-1)$ (with a sign depending on the parity of the number of vertices).
-The claim follows now from linearity of the maps $e,m$ and $f$.
+Linearity of the maps $e,m$ and $f$ implies now that the limit values $\rho_i$ are algebraic numbers.

 Given a sequence $T_i$ of finite trees obtained by subdividing increasingly often a unique edge of an (essentially finite) tree, the argument above shows that a real limit-root $\rho$ \lq\lq belongs\rq\rq to one of the two arc-connected components of the essentially finite limit-tree.